LegendsUnchained/vpx-standalone-alp4k/external/vpx-theleprechaunking/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-theleprechaunking.elf
-- Download the table listed above and copy them into this folder
+- Download the table listed above and copy files into this folder
 - In order for Pup Pack to work, create pupvideos folder and place extracted "leprechaun" folder inside
 - A leprechaun’s luck can be yours if you’re brave enough to try 🍀